MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 site by the due dates and times.
 Part C will be an online Quiz on Ed, and Part D of the assignment

-needs to be submitted on Ed as well (more details will be provided in the assignment [[specification]]).
+needs to be submitted on Ed as well (more details will be provided in the assignment [[Requirements Specification]]).

 Please note that only the assignment deliverable that has an electronic copy submitted to the correct